 Blessed Sacrament Catholic Church and school activities will be given priority over other entities using the facilities.
-All outside agencies will engage in a contractual arrangement with

-Blessed Sacrament Catholic Church; arrangements can be made through the Business Manager.
-All Blessed Sacrament Catholic School activities will be scheduled in advance and approved by the principal.
-Building use forms can be obtained in the Main Office.
-Building use will be placed on the activities calendar located on the share drive.
+All outside agencies will engage in a contractual arrangement with Blessed Sacrament Catholic Church; arrangements can be made through the Business Manager.
+All Blessed Sacrament Catholic School activities will be scheduled in advance and approved by the Principal or Pastor.